bitrise-steplib/bitrise-step-link-apm-sdk-ios/README.md

-# Inject Bitrise Trace SDK
+# Add Bitrise Trace SDK

 Link the Bitrise Trace SDK during the build process into the resulting artifact.